Cold Smoke

 What is the total project cost?

 The Housing Trust project expects Cold Smoke to cost approximately $220,000,000 in total.
 In addition to Resort Tax funding, the project will leverage commercial financing, philanthropy, and other grants to begin construction.
-Initial home sales will help provide capital for future construction.

 Will there be dorms at Cold Smoke?